Stefan Logan: College career

-Logan walked on at the University of South Dakota after 3 years off from football.
-Logan ran football and track at South Dakota from 2003-2006.
-Becoming one of the most accomplished players in University of South Dakota history.
+Logan walked on at the University of South Dakota after three years off from football.
+Logan ran football and track at South Dakota from 2003 to 2006, becoming one of the most accomplished players in University of South Dakota history.

 2003

-In 2003 Logan joined the program as a Running Back.
+In 2003 Logan joined the program as a running back.
 Logan immediately started and made an impact with 1,115 rushing yards and 5 rushing touchdowns.
 Logan was a part of the NCC-Honoree.